 Where to Go to Get a New License

 Once you move to anywhere in Illinois, you can drive with a valid out-of-state license for up to 90 days.
 After that, you legally have to make the switch and get an Illinois license.
 If you have a commercial license, you have just 30 days to make the switch.
 This can be done at any driver services facility operated by the Illinois Secretary of State's office that provides driver services.
-Check their online database to find the office nearest you.

 Documents You Must Have